About the Philippines

 THE PAHIYAS FESTIVAL

-When and where: 15th of May in Lucban, Quezon Province The Pahiyas Festival might just be the most colorful form of thanksgiving one will ever see.
+When and where: 15th of May in Lucban, Quezon Province, the Pahiyas Festival might just be the most colorful form of thanksgiving one will ever see.
 At this harvest festival, this town at the foot of Mount Banahaw becomes awash in bright hues and patterns and opens its doors for generous shared feasting.
-The highlights is a religious procession for San Isidro Labrador to ensure a bountiful harvest in the coming seasons.
+The highlight is a religious procession for San Isidro Labrador to ensure a bountiful harvest in the coming seasons.
 With every residence brimming with rice grains and stalks, flowers, fruits, vegetables, and handicrafts, there’s an opportunity for a photo-op at every corner.

 “Pahiyas” means precious offering,” from the root word